-As on the preliminary plat the 25-foot minimum building setback line along Halls Mill Road from the dedicated right-of-way should be retained on the Final Plat, if approved.
+As on the preliminary plat the 25-foot minimum building setback line along both streets should be retained on the Final Plat, if approved.

-The plat indicates a drainage easement along the South end of proposed Lot 1.
+The plat indicates an Alabama Power Company easement along Cypress Business Park Drive.
 Therefore, a note should be placed on the Final Plat stating that no structures are allowed in any easement without permission of the easement holder.

-Lot 1, Landmark Industrial Park Subdivision, Unit Three, Phase 1 is currently zoned I-1, Light Industry, and the adjacent metes-and-bounds parcel is currently zoned B-3, Community Business Suburban.
-As proposed Lot 1 would incorporate 30 feet of the existing metes-and-bounds parcel which is zoned B-3, the proposed rezoning from B-3 and I-1 to I-1 for proposed Lot 1 should be completed to eliminate split zoning before the Final Plat can be signed.
+Lot 1, Creekline Subdivision, Sixth Addition is currently zoned B-3, Community Business Suburban District, and the adjacent Lot 1, Creekline Subdivision, Fifth Addition is currently zoned B-5, Office-Distribution District.
+As proposed, Lot A would incorporate 40 feet of the existing Lot 1, Creekline Subdivision, Fifth Addition; therefore, the proposed rezoning from B-3 and B-5 to B-3 for proposed Lot A should be completed to eliminate split zoning before the Final Plat can be signed.

-It should also be noted that due to the expansion of the existing lot and the proposed new construction, a new Sidewalk Waiver request will be required, or sidewalk provided.
+It should also be noted that due to the expansion of Lot 1, Creekline Subdivision, Sixth Addition, a new Sidewalk Waiver request will be required, or sidewalk provided, along the extended Cypress Business Park Drive frontage prior to any further development.